Batman action figures: Dollar General / Family Dollar

 Mattel released cheaper versions of their basic figures from the Batman Missions line in several "dollar stores" across America, including Dollar General and Family Dollar.
 The figures came in a small box, did not include any accessories, and had limited articulation.

 Mattel Ends, McFarlane & Spin Master Begins

 In 2019, Mattel lost the license to produce DC Comics toys.
 The license was split between McFarlane Toys, which announced they would produce collector friendly action figures, and Spin Master, which announced they would produce the more kid friendly action figures.

 McFarlane DC Universe

 In January 2020, McFarlane released their first line of action figures based on DC Comics properties, including Batman and Superman.
 The figures stood taller than Mattel's DC Multiverse figures and features greater detail and more articulation, as well as more accessories.

 Spin Master

 In January 2020, Spin Master also released their 4" line of DC Comics and Batman action figures which came with mystery accessories.

 Funko Pop!

 Funko released many of their Pop!
-Vinyl collector bobbleheads and figures based on various Batman properties, including television, movie, cartoon and comic inspired versions of the Dark Knight.
+Vinyl collector bobbleheads and figures based on various Batman properties, including television, film, and comic-inspired versions of the Dark Knight.